omeka-s-modules/ExtractMetadata/README.md

 Once installed and active, this module has the following features:

-- When adding a media, the module will automatically
+- When adding a media, the module will automatically:
     - Extract metadata from the file
     - Save the metadata alongside the media
 - When editing a media or batch editing media, the user can choose to: